 2. What does investment in the Water-AI Nexus entail?

-Founding leaders are mission-aligned organizations that make a multi-year commitment to help support the goals and impact of the Center of Excellence.
-Their investment and thought leadership supports the development of tools, research, and convenings that strengthen the water sector’s ability to safely and sustainably operate in the AI economy.
+Founding leaders are mission-aligned organizations that make a multi-year commitment to help support the water sustainability goals and impact of the Center of Excellence.
+Their investment and thought leadership support the development of tools, research, and convenings that strengthen the water sector’s ability to safely and sustainably operate in the AI economy.

 3. How does the Center of Excellence address local water and energy concerns?